Back to Insights

 Phase 3: GenAI Governance

-Phase 4: Agentic AI Governance (if applicable)
+Phase 4: Agentic AI Governance (If Applicable)

 No. All three editions (Traditional AI, GenAI, and Agentic AI) are voluntary.
 However, the PDPA is mandatory and the MAS AI guidelines are effectively mandatory for financial institutions.
 The Model Framework represents best practice that regulators use as a reference when evaluating organizations' AI governance.